swlkr/rizzle/README.md

     let comments = Comments::new();
     let db = Database::connect("sqlite://:memory:").await?;

+    // select * from comments
     let query = db.select().from(comments);

-    let prepared = query.prepare_as::<Comment>();
+    // prepare the query store it in a once lock or something let prepared = query.prepare_as::<Comment>();

+    // execute the prepared query later
     let rows = prepared.all().await?;

     Ok(())